edgimar/Pweave/doc/usage.rst

 .. versionadded:: 0.12

-.. envvar:: dtblock = False
+.. envvar:: term = False or (True)

-   If True the code chunk and the output will be printed as a `doctest block <http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html#doctest-blocks>`_.
-This provides sort of "terminal emulation" output, although only statements wrapped in *print* command will be printed.
-Can also be used in latex documents, where the output will formatted as verbatim and it looks like a doctest block.
+   If True the output emulates a terminal session i.e. the code chunk and the output will be printed as a  `doctest block <http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html#doctest-blocks>`_.
+Can also be used in latex documents, where the output will formatted as verbatim.

 .. versionadded:: 0.12